meleu/meleu/README.md

 - 🐧 I'm a Linux nerd since the late 90s

-- 🧑‍💻 Software Engineer with experience as a DevOps Specialist, dealing with things like
+- 🧑‍💻 **Software Engineer** with experience as a DevOps Specialist, dealing with things like
+    - Ruby on Rails
+    - JavaScript
     - GCP
     - GitLab CI
     - Docker